gocodeup/rest-blog/src/main/resources/curriculum/i-intro/2-setup.md

 # Project Setup

-Throughout the course of this section we will be building a blogging application.
+Throughout the course of this module, we will be building a blogging application.

 Our application will eventually have the following features: